Alan Knight (footballer, born 1961): Coaching career

 Knight worked as the goalkeeping coach at Portsmouth prior to his resignation in summer 2005.

 Following this, Knight was named goalkeepers' coach for the American Major League Soccer team FC Dallas in 2006.
 The head coach at FC Dallas at the time was Knight's former Portsmouth teammate Colin Clarke.

 Staying in the United States, he then ran football coaching clinics for B.E.S.T (British European Soccer Tuition) in the USA.
 The B.E.S.T patron of honour was Knight's former Portsmouth manager and World Cup winner, the late Alan Ball.

 On 12 December 2006, it was announced that Knight was named as the goalkeeping coach at AFC Bournemouth.

 Knight also served as goalkeeping coach at Conference South Side Dorchester Town, where he was also a registered player, for the 2006/07 season; he appeared on the bench as a substitute, but did not make an appearance on the pitch.

 On 8 October 2007, Knight was appointed goalkeeping coach at Havant & Waterlooville by the team's newly appointed manager Shaun Gale, a former teammate of Knight at Portsmouth.

 In May 2009 Knight was named joint manager of Horndean of the Wessex League Division One.
 From then until 10 December 2009, Knight was registered as a player, however did not make a first-team appearance in the Wessex League.
 During his time as joint-manager, Horndean recorded 10 wins, 1 draw and 7 losses.

 Knight joined Aldershot Town as a goalkeeping coach in December 2009.
 In July 2011 he left Aldershot for a coaching job at Havant & Waterlooville, but he left this position to return to Dorchester as first team manager on 29 November 2011.
 He left the club in April 2012 citing work commitments.

 On 25 January 2013, he was appointed Portsmouth's Goalkeeping Coach until the end of the season.

+Knight was awarded the honour of Freedom of the City of Portsmouth on Monday 5 May 2025 at Fratton Park.